Meet the Teacher - annually in September

 Please do not hesitate to speak to your child's class teacher if you have any concerns about their learning and/or well-being at any other time.
 Class teachers will be happy to arrange a mutually convenient time to talk with you.

-In Autumn and Spring terms, we hold briefings for each class of parents hosted by the Headteacher and Class Teacher on a range of issues, usually relating to the School Improvement plan priorities.
-Recent briefings have focused on the following:
+In Autumn and Spring terms, we usually hold briefings for each class of parents hosted by the Headteacher and Class Teacher on a range of issues, usually relating to the School Improvement plan priorities.
+Prior to Covid, our most recent briefings have focused on the following:

 Spring 2019 - Growth Mindset, Mathematics Expectations